 Created by Collective Act, in collaboration with Turner Prize-winning artists Assemble, Grammy and Mercury nominated composer Jon Hopkins, and a team of leading technologists, scientists and philosophers, Dreamachine invites you on a magical journey to explore the extraordinary potential of your mind.

-Dreamachine engaged over a million people across the UK in a major interdisciplinary programme fusing world class artists with leading scientific researchers.
+In 2022 Dreamachine engaged over a million people across the UK in a major interdisciplinary programme fusing world class artists with leading scientific researchers.
 Read more about the story and the impact of our programme here.

 Watch the introduction to Dreamachine